AngelosGi/personalWebsite/README.md

 - **CRUD Operations:** Create, read, update, and delete educational experiences, work experiences, and resume details.
 - **Interactive Documentation:** Swagger UI provides an interactive API documentation interface for easy exploration and testing.
 - **Modular Structure:** The project follows a clean and modular structure for scalability and maintainability.
+- **Security Authentication:** Basic authentication is implemented to secure the API endpoints and manage user access.

 ---